Reflexology -more than just a treat for your feet

 How do I Book?

-Send me a message on Facebook, text or email a request via the contact form.
+Send me a message on Facebook link is the easiest method or email a request via the contact form.

 Aromatherapy is a complementary therapy that uses highly concentrated essential oils extracted from the seeds, leaves and bark of plants and flowers for their therapeutic benefits.
 Essential oils are powerful but only certain oils are safe to use and are used at a specific dilution during pregnancy and during birth.